zachary62/learn-cuda/chap4/notes.md

  <img src="../assets/warps.png" alt="Drawing", width=40%>
 </p>

 We can calculate the number of warps that reside in an SM for a given block size and a given number of blocks assigned to each SM.
 If each block has 256 threads, then each block is divided into `256 / 32 = 8` warps.
-Thus with 3 blocks, there are a total `8 * 3 = 24` warps in each SM.
+Thus with 3 blocks, there are a total `8 * 3 = 24` warps in the SM (assuming the maximum number of threads per SM is not exceeded).

 An SM is designed to execute all threads in a warp following the single instruction, multiple data (SIMD) model.
 That is, at any instant in time, one instruction is fetched and executed for all threads in the warp.
 Note that these threads will apply the same instruction to different portions of the data.
 As a result, all threads in a warp will always have the same execution timing.